The 1982 World Rowing Championships took place from 23-29 August in Lucerne. The women’s events had 62 entries from 21

 Both fours lost their first round races, the senior squad crew to the eventual winners, Boston University, USA.

 Astrid and Rosie won the double sculls, winning their first round (after a false start) against Patricia Pinkerton and Kathryn Reitby of Riverside Boat Club, Boston by four and a half lengths and then beating Haldis Lenes and Solfrid Johansen of Sandefjord Roklub, Norway in the final by three quarters of a length.
-The regatta record states, “In the final the British crew led at once and always had the result just about in hand,” although Rosie later wrote, “This was a tough race with both boats overlapping for the whole course but in the middle we pulled out a small lead which, although challenges, we managed to maintain to the finish.”
+The regatta record states, “In the final the British crew led at once and always had the result just about in hand,” although Rosie later wrote, “This was a tough race with both boats overlapping for the whole course but in the middle we pulled out a small lead which, although challenged, we managed to maintain to the finish.”
 She added that Astrid’s performance was particularly impresive as she was suffering from heavy cold at the time.

 Sadly, the ‘experimental’ women’s races were withdrawn after 1982, mostly because of the time taken to put in and then remove the short start in what was a packed, four-day programme at the time.
-A competition for women’s single sculls was reinstated in 1993, by which time racing had moved to five days, over the full course (international women’s racing having moved to 2,000, in 1985), with eights, quads, junior quads, and more recently coxless fours, pairs and doubles, club eights, student eights and junior eights being added after that.
+A competition for women’s single sculls was reinstated in 1993, by which time racing had moved to five days, over the full course (international women’s racing having moved to 2,000m in 1985), with eights, quads, junior quads, and more recently coxless fours, pairs and doubles, club eights, student eights and junior eights being added after that.

 Amsterdam (10-11 July 1982)